-The BSIA commits to reporting its carbon emissions (as delineated above), and its progress towards meeting its emissions reduction targets, every School fiscal year (May 1 to April 30).
-The baseline data for 2018-19 were calculated in 2021-22 and can be found here.
+The BSIA commits to reporting its carbon emissions (as delineated above), and its progress towards meeting its emissions reduction targets, every calendar year.
+The baseline data for 2019 were calculated in 2021-22 and can be found here.

 The BSIA commits to updating this plan every year to incorporate new approaches to GHG emissions reductions and updated reductions targets.
 The Global Climate Action Committee will have responsibility for coordinating this work.